1 Introduction

 However, Strabo writes that Phlius was founded about 6 km from Araethyrea.
 [159]

-There are also town that predate Araethyrea, and the first town was founded by Aras.
-[154]
+There was also a town that predates Araethyrea, the first to be founded by Aras.
+[160]

-The town founded by Aras was probably located 1 km from Phlius in the area that later became Celeae.
-Aras' tomb was located there.
-[155]
+The town founded by Aras was probably located 1 km from Phlius in what would later become Celeae.
+There was a tomb of Aras there.
+[161]

-It is estimated that Aras founded the town around 1350 BC.
+It is estimated that Aras built the town around 1350 BC.

-The wife of Phlias, son of Aras' daughter Araethyrea, was Chthonophyle, daughter of Sicyon, son of Marathon, son of Epopeus.
-[156]
+Phlias, son of Aras' daughter Araethyrea, was married to Chthonophyle, daughter of Sicyon, son of Marathon, son of Epopeus.
+[162]

 Aras' father was therefore a contemporary of Epopeus, son of Aloeus.

-Aras' father was probably either Hopleus or Nireus, brother of Epopeus.
-[157]
+Aras' father was probably Hopleus or Nireus, brother of Epopeus.
+[163]

 Their father Aloeus was the son of Sisyphus, founder of Corinth.
 [164]